josh-holder/josh-holder.github.io/_posts/2026-03-19-drone-bench.md

 - implement a cascading control scheme to rapidly drive the orientation and position of the drone to targets,
 - and finetune a VLA to take arbitrary actions in the environment based on specified images

 It doesn't take a ton of imagination to [connect the dots](https://www.youtube.com/watch?v=O-2tpwW0kmU) about what this could enable.
-There are two distinct threat models to address here:
+There are two distinct threat models to address here.

-### Uplift
-One way these capabilities could cause harm is by enabling a non-expert bad actor to train a drone to hurt people or infrastructure.
+One way these capabilities could cause harm is through **uplift**: by enabling a non-expert bad actor to train a drone to hurt people or infrastructure.
 Back in November 2025, [Anthropic did a study](https://red.anthropic.com/2025/project-fetch/) which explicitly explored the potential for LLMs to uplift untrained Anthropic employees in completing tasks with robotic dogs.
 Even then, AI use yielded a 2x speedup, and four months later I think this ship has fully sailed.
 Although accuracy is still low on some tasks and the remaining failures would be tricky to debug without prior knowledge, **if LLMs can *themselves* complete tasks end-to-end a good portion of the time, they can straightforwardly assist non-experts in developing autonomous systems.**

 Luckily, I don't think uplift is the most salient threat model for autonomy risks.
 Unlike bio risks, a single drone cannot cause ~limitless harm.
-This also means that the potential negative effects from democratizing this technology are not as severe.
+This inherently means that the potential negative effects from democratizing this technology are not as severe.
 Also, this domain is simply... less hard, with the requisite knowledge sitting behind just a few hundred lines of well documented code rather than years in a wet lab.
-A sufficiently motivated bad actor in 2022 could achieve this if they put their mind to it.
+A sufficiently motivated bad actor in 2022 could've achieved this if they put their mind to it.

-### Autonomy risks
-Perhaps a bigger issue here is the prospect of putting this capability in the hands of the models themselves.
-When LLMs are limited to taking actions in the digital world, their harms are also limited in scope.
+A potentially bigger issue here is the prospect of **putting this capability in the hands of the models themselves.** When LLMs are limited to taking actions in the digital world, their harms are also limited in scope.
 If agents can themselves retune a drone control system for a different payload, or finetune an embedded VLA to act on specific images, they can begin to cause much more severe forms of harm that extend beyond the digital realm.

 ## Conclusion
 The results of this benchmark seem to imply that current AIs are not yet capable enough to design a drone policy from scratch.
 However, Opus 4.6 has nonzero pass rates on all tasks.
 This implies to me that the remaining challenges lie in reliability and coherence over long contexts, rather than any specific skills that need to be trained.
 Coherence is the one capability that improves most reliably from model to model, and in 3 months, Claude went from 20% to 60% capable at these tasks.
 How much longer is required for the last 40%?

 To make matters worse, DroneBench measures one threat vector — the ability of models to *build* autonomous systems.
-But there's a complementary threat that's worth naming, which is that with VLAs, it's possible to develop flexible drone policies that take actions in response to natural language, without the need for retraining.
-In the past, if one wanted a drone to target something new, one had to explicitly train a computer vision model or input a desired trajectory.
+But there's a complementary threat that's worth mentioning, which is that **with VLAs, it's now possible to develop flexible drone policies that take actions in response to natural language without the need for retraining.** In the past, if one wanted a drone to target something new, one had to explicitly train a computer vision model or input a desired trajectory.
 With VLAs, this barrier is removed.
 Operators, whether human or machine, can now command vast swarms of drones with natural language, offloading detailed reasoning to individual drones and greatly magnifying their capabilities.

 So what can we do?
 Awareness is important, and I think further evaluation can play an important role here (i.e. tasks of this nature should be in METR evaluations!)
 We should also add tasks which are harder, more end-to-end, and critically, involve real hardware - DroneBench v1 is in some sense the easiest possible version of this benchmark.
 Right now, these results do well to demonstrate that we’re dangerously near a tipping point, but there’s still a gap between success at these tasks and success in the real world.
-Making the benchmark significantly harder would narrow this gap.
+Making the benchmark significantly tougher would narrow this gap.

-And the only thing better than awareness is actually reducing the risk.
-In my opinion, one of the most promising directions here is to investigate ways to embed safety training into base models used for VLAs.
-Currently, [several](https://arxiv.org/abs/2410.13691) [papers](https://arxiv.org/html/2503.03480v1) suggest that harmlessness training for base models does not extend for free into VLAs - if you stick even the most well-aligned 2026 model into a VLA and ask it to do something bad, it likely will.
-Figuring out how to get alignment training to translate into usage in VLAs would go a long way in diminishing the threat posed by rogue actors with drones.
+The only thing better than awareness is actually reducing the risk.
+In my opinion, one of the most promising directions here is to investigate ways to embed safety training into the base models used for VLAs.
+Currently, [several](https://arxiv.org/abs/2410.13691) [papers](https://arxiv.org/html/2503.03480v1) suggest that harmlessness training for base models does not extend easily into VLAs - if you stick even the most well-aligned 2026 model into a VLA and ask it to do something bad, it likely will. **Figuring out how to get alignment training to translate into the VLA context would go a long way in diminishing the threat posed by rogue actors with drones.**

 DroneBench shows that we have just a few model generations left to get ahead of this.
 We should start now.